Breakfast, brunch and specialty coffee cafes and restaurants in Malaga, Spain

 |

-15 best breakfast cafés and coffee shops in Malaga, Spain
+15 best breakfast, brunch & coffee spots in Malaga, Spain

-Malaga is truly the best if you are looking for those trendy cafés with avocado toasts and specialty coffee!
-I am one of those people who could eat breakfast toasts all day long so I was very pleased to try out as many breakfast, brunch, and specialty coffee spots as I could here in Malaga.
+I’m one of those people who could happily eat breakfast toasts all day, so I made it my mission to try as many breakfast, brunch, and specialty coffee spots as I could in Malaga.
+And let me tell you, I was not disappointed!

 1. Next Level Specialty Coffee